meetbatra/Todos/README.md

-# ✅ Personalized Todos
+# ✅ Todos

-**Personalized Todos** is a web-based todo list application that allows users to manage their tasks with a clean and user-friendly interface.
+**Todos** is a web-based todo list application that allows users to manage their tasks with a clean and user-friendly interface.
 The app supports user authentication, secure session management, and persistent storage using MongoDB Atlas.

 ## ✨ Features